MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

 Simulation Protocol
 -------------------
-The muscle cell is stretched 11.5% over 20 ms so that the half-sarcomere length increases from 950 nm to 1100 nm.
-This stretch is maintained for 15 ms at a calcium concentration of 1e-7 M to allow the cross-bridges to reach steady state.
+The muscle cell is stretched 10% over 20 ms so that the half-sarcomere length increases from 950 nm to 1045 nm.
+This stretch is maintained for 10 ms at a calcium concentration of 1e-7 M to allow the cross-bridges to approach steady state.
 Then the cell is activated with a skeletal muscle calcium transient approximation[^1] using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model, and stretch held fixed.
 Cross-bridge mechanics are simulated using a three-state kinetic scheme[^2].

 Boundary Conditions & Assumptions
 ---------------------------------